 That’s why the market makes a move and demands it.

 A few months ago, SensorPro‘s Christopher J Byrne launched the challenge to the all email marketing community to NOT track subscribers without their explicit permission at the InboxExpo conference.

-Unfortunately, just a few have taken the necessary steps to change the way they do email tracking.
+Unfortunately, just a few have taken the necessary steps to change how they do email tracking.
 It’s hard to change, and people are used to the old metrics standards.

 What happens when you don’t change on your own?
 The market changes it for you.
 And this is what’s happening.

 Implications of the iOS 15 email privacy feature in Marketing Automation?

 Marketing Automation flows triggered by open emails might be one of the most affected tactics of your email marketing arsenal.